kshitij12345/kshitij12345.github.io/_posts/2022-01-17-Jiterator.md

 }
 ```

-Once we enter the function we check our cache `fns4/fns2/fns1` to get the pointer to kernel function if it exists.
+Once we enter the function, we check our cache `fns4/fns2/fns1` to get the pointer to kernel function if it exists.
 If it doesn't we use the utilities we looked at above. `generate_code` is called with our computation string to generate the actual kernel code.
-`jit_pwise_function` is called to actually compile and get the function pointer to this kernel.
+`jit_pwise_function` is called to compile and get the function pointer to this kernel.
 Notice that we use the vectorized kernel if possible in `launch_jitted_vectorized_kernel`.
-We update our cache pointer with to point to this kernel and use `launch_jitted_pwsie_function` from JIT utility to launch this kernel with the input and output.
-Once the kernel is launched, the computation happens on GPU and we get the output and user is happy.
+We update our cache pointer with to point to this kernel and use `launch_jitted_pwsie_function` from JIT utility to launch this kernel with the relevant kernel args and input-output data.
+Once the kernel is launched, the computation happens on GPU, output is computed and user is happy.

 On next run of the operator, the pointer from the cache will be valid and we will directly use it instead of compiling the code again.